 Your posts imply an incredibly subtle take on domination that I'd rather doubt would be very prevailing belief amongst his worshipers, especially given what we are shown of actual Bal worshipers in-game.

+Domination is an inherently blunt concept and lies much closer to the extreme than the subtle.
+Its driven by the very idea of forcing yourself upon others in the most supreme manner.
 I mean, sure, all concepts have subtle influences but of all the Daedra, I would say that Molag Bal is the very least subtle.
 His will is literally carried out by a blunt object.
 Domination is absolute, one cannot be truly dominant until they've reached the top of the ladder.
 Dominance itself is judged by just how much space you can possibly leave between you and the people below you on that ladder.
 The display of dominance is equally if not more importantly shown through the presence of those you leave under your boot, to the stature of the one dominating.
 It's not just a simple desire for influence, it is the pure energy of displaying how much more magnificent you are than the dirt below you.
+You are the highest possible power, your subject is the most pathetic speck of dust: that is truest display of domination.

 Molag Bal's a fucking faggot, glad Vivec showed him a lesson

->nordic hero
+>Morihouse >nordic hero Wew.

 Mory in the Haus?